 - Equipment needed for excursions (see Equipment list for what to bring)

 - Gourmet food cooked fresh from locally sourced ingredients

 - Breakfast, Lunch and three-course Dinners with wine pairings

 - Tips and Gratuities

-We ask for a deposit of $1,000 per person to reserve your cabin.
+We ask for a deposit of 20% of total booking price to reserve your cabin.
 The balance is due 90 days before the cruise begins; see Terms & Conditions for details.

 Itineraries are dependent on weather and tides and may change at the captain’s discretion.

 These voyages are 6-days and 5-nights in duration and feature the emerald jewels of the San Juan Archipelago.
 Consisting of 130 named islands scattered between the shore of mainland Washington state and the southern end of Vancouver Island British Columbia, they create a labyrinth of narrow passages through which we will meander.

 Our voyages will begin and end in Bellingham, Washington, located 90 miles north of Seattle on the I-5 corridor.
 Bellingham is served by several airlines, but also allows those who are hesitant to fly to drive directly to the boat in their own vehicle.
 Trips will sail on Saturday afternoons at 2:00 pm and include all meals until our return to Bellingham late Thursday morning.